GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 The Two Keys to Receiving God’s Grace of Salvation

 While God’s grace of salvation is unmerited—meaning you cannot work for it or buy it—it still has to be received in order to possess it.
-If this weren’t so then everyone would be saved, which is Universalism, a false doctrine easily disproven in the Scriptures (for details go here).
+If this weren’t so then everyone would be saved, which is Universalism, a false doctrine easily disproven in the Scriptures (click the link for details).

 There are two keys to receiving God’s grace of salvation, both of which spring from genuine humility (as opposed to false humility).
 In light of this, you could say that humility is the key ring to God’s grace, which holds two keys, the first one of which is…